rodoshi16/stupid_hackathon/README.md

 npm run build
 ```

-Outputs an optimized bundle under `build/`, suitable for static hosting.
+Static output is emitted to `build/` for deployment to any static host.

 ## Tests